-Term Definition AEE Assessment of Environmental Effects for the Prince of Wales / Omāroro Reservoir Project CMP Construction Management Plan CLG Community Liaison Group CLP Community Liaison Person СМО Wellington City Council's Compliance Monitoring Officer CNVMP Construction Noise and Vibration Management Plan CRG Community Reference Group СТМР Construction Traffic Management Plan Commencement of construction The time when the Works that are the subject of this designation (including any enabling works) start Completion of construction Completion of reservoir earthworks, restoration of the reservoir site and sports fields, and completion of planting (not including any further planting that may be required as part of the maintenance and monitoring period) ЕМР Earthworks Management Plan Works that may be carried out in advance of bulk earthworks that include site establishment, vegetation clearance, fencing, and installation of accesses and er sediment control measures.
-Geotechnical Professional A Chartered Professional Engineer (CPEng) with specialist geotechnical skills experience in the design and construction of excavation and retaining works slopes similar to those proposed and in similar ground conditions GWRC Greater Wellington Regional Council, including any officer of Greater Wellington Regional Council LEMP Landscape and Ecology Management Plan Outline Plan An Outline Plan prepared in accordance with section 176A of the Resource Management Act 1991 PFMP Playing Fields Management Plan Project The design, construction, maintenance, and operation of the Omāroro Rese SSTMP Site specific traffic management plan WCC Wellington City Council Work or Works The construction, maintenance, or operation of the Project, including where relevant an stage or part thereof Working day Has the same meaning as under Section 2 of the Resource Management Act 1991 LOA Land Owner Approval
+Term Definition AEE Assessment of Environmental Effects for the Prince of Wales / Omāroro Reservoir Project CMP Construction Management Plan CLG Community Liaison Group CLP Community Liaison Person СМО Wellington City Council's Compliance Monitoring Officer CNVMP Construction Noise and Vibration Management Plan CRG Community Reference Group СТМР Construction Traffic Management Plan Commencement of construction The time when the Works that are the subject of this designation (including any enabling works) start Completion of construction Completion of reservoir earthworks, restoration of the reservoir site and sports fields, and completion of planting (not including any further planting that may be required as part of the maintenance and monitoring period) ЕМР Earthworks Management Plan Enabling works Works that may be carried out in advance of bulk earthworks that include site establishment, vegetation clearance, fencing, and installation of accesses and erosion and sediment control measures.
+Geotechnical Professional A Chartered Professional Engineer (CPEng) with specialist geotechnical skills and experience in the design and construction of excavation and retaining works on steep slopes similar to those proposed and in similar ground conditions GWRC Greater Wellington Regional Council, including any officer of Greater Wellington Regional Council LEMP Landscape and Ecology Management Plan Outline Plan An Outline Plan prepared in accordance with section 176A of the Resource Management Act 1991 PFMP Playing Fields Management Plan Project The design, construction, maintenance, and operation of the Omâroro Reservoir as in the AEE and these designation conditions SSTMP Site specific traffic management plan WCC Wellington City Council Work or Works The construction, maintenance, or operation of the Project, including where relevant any stage or part thereof Working day Has the same meaning as under Section 2 of the Resource Management Act 1991 LOA Land Owner Approval

-Term Definition ТВМР Wellington Town Belt Management Plan (2017) ТВА Wellington Town Belt Act (2016) PSR Wellington City Council Parks, Sport and Recreation Reserves Planner Person in PSR responsible for final sign off of LOA conditions listed below.
+Term Definition твмр Wellington Town Belt Management Plan (2017) ТВА Wellington Town Belt Act (2016) PSR Wellington City Council Parks, Sport and Recreation Reserves Planner Person in PSR responsible for final sign off of LOA conditions listed below.
 This will in the first instance be the Manager Open Space & Recreation Planning but that officer may delegate as required to Manager Parks, Sport & Recreation, Manager Parks & Open Spaces, Reserves Planner and Senior Ranger.